Patrick T. Roath

 Patrick Roath first joined Ropes & Gray in 2014 as an associate in the litigation and enforcement group.
 He rejoined Ropes & Gray in 2016 following a yearlong clerkship with Judge William J. Kayatta Jr. of the United States Court of Appeals for the First Circuit.

-Patrick maintains an active pro bono practice with a particular focus on advancing voting rights.
+Patrick maintains an active pro bono practice focused on voter rights and good governance.
 He is Vice Chairman of the Advisory Board of Common Cause Massachusetts.
 Before attending law school, Patrick served as an aide to former Massachusetts Governor Deval Patrick and a Fulbright English teaching fellow in rural Malaysia.

 - Argued cases in federal district and appellate courts.

 - Represents investment advisers in SEC inquiries and enforcement actions.

 - Represents multiple clients at various stages of active state and federal litigation, including before the Supreme Court.

 - Represents clients in investigations brought by various state attorneys general.

 - Part of litigation team that successfully represented public company in appellate stage of securities class action.

 - Part of litigation team that successfully represented Massachusetts voters suing state to compel compliance with federal voting rights statute, reaching settlement.

 - Part of litigation team representing Massachusetts voters seeking to overturn Massachusetts twenty-day voter registration cutoff deadline.